Brian Doherty (drummer): Treat + Release

 While he was working with They Might Be Giants in the 1990s, Doherty started writing songs on his own, seeing that as a way to progress as a musician.
 He approached fellow musicians for songwriting advice and to co-write songs with him, such as Graham Maby; with Maby, he also recorded some demos.
 Other people he approached were confused that a drummer would be writing songs, so Doherty ended up writing most of the material on his own in his home studio in Jersey City.
-At one point Doherty also approached John Flansburgh, who gave him a "lukewarm" response when approached to collaborate in some capacity; Doherty likened this to "the adult patting the child on the head ...
+At one point, Doherty also approached John Flansburgh, who gave him a "lukewarm" response when approached to collaborate in some capacity; Doherty likened this to "the adult patting the child on the head ...
 'Aw, isn't that cute, Brian's writing songs'."

 Doherty did involve Tony Maimone, and in 1996 they collaborated extensively at Maimone's own home studio (which later became Studio G in Williamsburg, Brooklyn).
 Doherty was somewhat frustrated that Maimone was getting increasingly busier over time, and Doherty just wanted to record his songs, so at a certain point Doherty stopped involving Maimone, and replaced some of his contributions with those of guitarist Todd Novak and bassist John Yates, also session musicians, and producer Steve Light; the songs were finished by 1998.
 Because his contributions were replaced, Doherty and Maimone had a minor falling out.
 Maimone felt slighted and that this was their collaborative project; Doherty saw it as his own project, but he had taken some songs to Maimone to work on collaboratively.

 Though this album was all but complete by 1998, it took 14 years for it to be released through CD Baby in 2012.
 He released it as a self-titled album under the name Treat + Release because he didn't want to use his own name.

 In October 2012, Doherty was the subject of a short film directed by Lou Guarneri, a student filmmaker of Pace University, titled Who The F*** is Brian Doherty, which looked at his career in the music industry and future plans.
-He thought the film "didn't turn out good", the film was not successful, and he now deems this film inconsquential; the film cannot be easily found online.
+He thought the film "didn't turn out good", the film was not successful, and he now deems this film inconsequential; the film cannot be easily found online.